-While studying to write the Myths of Innovation I read hundreds of accounts of how world changing inventions came to be.
-While many of those stories are in the book, there are hundreds more worthy of telling.
+While studying to write the Myths of Innovation I read hundreds of accounts of how world changing inventions were created.
+While many of those stories are in the book, there are countless more worthy of telling.

-Today is the birthday of Louis Braile, one of the inventors for the amazingly clever system of writing for the blind.
+Today is the birthday of Louis Braille, one of the inventors for the amazingly clever system of writing for the blind.

 The invention of the typewriter has some connections to Braille, as Pierre Foucault, a former student at Braille’s school, had an early prototype for a typewriter that printed Braille in 1847.